benx3/cryptocurrency-erc20-token-hardhat/README.md

 - [ ] Can transfer tokens
 - [ ] Contract visible on Etherscan
 - [ ] All functions tested

----

-## 💡 Token Design Highlights

-### Smart Supply Management
-- Maximum supply of **1 billion** prevents inflation
-- Only owner can create new tokens (up to cap)
-- Anyone can burn their own tokens (deflation)

-### Ownership Model
-- Single owner with minting rights
-- Owner can burn tokens from any address
-- Owner address set at deployment

-### User Control
-- Users can freely transfer tokens
-- Users can approve spending
-- Users can burn their own tokens
-- Users can check balances and allowances

----

-## 🎉 You're All Set!

-Your **Scooby-Doo (SBD)** token is configured and ready to go.

-### Ready to Deploy? 🚀

-Follow the **DEPLOYMENT_CHECKLIST.md** for step-by-step instructions.

-### Have Questions? 📚

-Check **INTERACTION_GUIDE.md** for detailed function documentation.

----

 **Status:** ✅ Ready for Deployment
 **Network:** Sepolia Testnet